 - Use tree guards or wire cages to barricade the tree trunks

 Winter sun can be more harmful than you may think.
 The sun thaws the bark during the day, but the night often comes with freezing temperatures that cause the trunk to freeze again rapidly.

 Rapid freezing can cause cracks in the tree trunk and prevent it from collecting water.
 Wrapping your tree trunks with crepe paper blocks the sun and protects your tree from sunscald.

 Protecting your trees is a year-round endeavor.
 McCullough Tree Service can help you learn how to improve tree health and keep your landscape looking beautiful all year long.

+Our team of certified arborists is dedicated to maintaining the health and beauty of your trees, ensuring your landscape remains safe and attractive.
+Trust us to bring top-notch tree care solutions to your doorstep.
 Learn more about how to protect trees in the winter or schedule a service with McCullough Tree Service in Orlando by calling (407) 734-5854.